-At this phase, your post needs to avoid users “hide” your content from their feeds. or mark the post as “Report as spam.”
+At this phase, your post needs to avoid users “hide” your content from their feeds.
+Or mark the post as “Report as Spam.”

-ProTip: Avoid an annoying or offensive post.
-Don’t over post.
+Pro Tip: Avoid an annoying or offensive post.
+Don’t over-post.
 Stop posting irrelevant content.
-Create your unique.
-Insightful enough to pitch the people.
 Try to make it focused on the audience and niche of the profile.

 - Are you posting too much content?